publiclab/plots2/doc/LABELS.md

 * ` first-timers-only ` which are meant to welcome newcomers in the community.
 They need to be well-formatted using the *First-timers_Issue_Template*.
 * ` fto-candidate ` issues are issues which are meant to be solved by **first timers** but they aren't well-formatted.
 These issues can be converted into ` first-timers-only ` issues using the friendly template.
 * ` bug ` which tells that the issue is regarding one of our programs which faces problems when a certain task is executed.
+* ` enhancement ` explains that the issue is to improve upon one of our existing features.
 * ` break-me-up ` says that this certain issue could be and should be broken into smaller self-contained projects for cleaner code separation, more discrete tests, and, easier and iterative collaboration.
+* ` more-detail-please ` tells the issue lacks proper description and perhaps needs code links or the location of the problem.
 * Labels like ` HTML ` , ` CSS ` , ` Ruby ` and ` JavaScript ` tell the **programming language** of the issue.
 * ` design ` - This says that the issue requires more design work and discussion (i.e. mockups and sketches).
+* ` testing ` - These issues are usually for adding `unit tests`, `integration tests` or any other tests for a particular feature/program.
 * ` outreach ` - The outreach issues involve community involvement and helping people who're stuck somewhere.
-* Some issues have been labeled with ` summer-of-code ` , ` gci-candidate ` and ` rgsoc ` which mean that these issues have been reserved for students who're participating in these events.
+* Some issues have been labeled with ` summer-of-code ` , ` outreachy ` , ` gci-candidate ` and ` rgsoc ` which mean that these issues have been reserved for students who're participating in these events.
 * `brainstorm` - Issues which need discussion and requirements needs to be elicitated

 ## Pull request labels